n1g3ld0uglas/Getting-started-with-Calico-Cloud/README.md

 # Build a policy based on the threat feed

 We will start by creating a tier called 'security'.
-Notice how the below 'block-fedo' policy is related to the 'security' tier - name: security.block-feodo
+Notice how the below 'block-feodo' policy is related to the 'security' tier - name: security.block-feodo

 ```
 cat << EOF > feodo-policy.yaml